All Episodes

 I wish our country would just focus on what's necessary, use common sense.

-They they have so dehumanized this man, and I have had this worry in the back of my head for a long time.
+They have so dehumanized this man, and I have had this worry in the back of my head for a long time.

 It's not something that I want to talk about or put ideas in people's heads.

-May not sound like a big deal, but that's one of so many other things that I mentioned.
+It may not sound like a big deal, but that's one of so many other things that I mentioned.

 You know, the fact that no Democrat, nobody in the media mob said a thing, they don't care.

-They because they think they're doing God's will.
+Because they think they're doing God's will.

 They've demonized him such.

-Quick break, right back, straight to the phones we go.
+Straight to the phones we go.

-800 941 Sean on number if you want to be a part of the program as we continue.
+If you want to be a part of the program as we continue.

-Three hours a day of red, white, and blue.
+Three hours a day of red, white, and blue America proud.

-This is the Sean Hannity Show.
+This is the Sean Hannity show.

 All right, let's get back to our busy phones.

-800 941 Sean, if you want to be a part of the program.
+800-941-Sean, if you want to be a part of the program.

-Michael in Iowa next on the Sean Hannity Show.
+Michael in Iowa next on the Sean Hannity show.

 Hey, Michael, how are you?